AlexRibeiro95/AlexRibeiro95/README.md

-# Welcome stranger 👋
+# Hi there 😎

 ## Hello, I'm Alexandre Ribeiro👋

 Welcome to my GitHub profile!
-I'm an aspiring junior data analyst with a passion for tech, ecology, nutrition and a healthy and conscious lifestyle overall. :relieved:
+I'm an aspiring junior data analyst with a passion for tech, ecology, nutrition and a healthy and conscious lifestyle overall. 😌

 ## 🧑‍💻 About Me